Shakespeare in Original Pronunciation: Puns

-In Early Modern English, "hour" was pronounced /en/, homophonous to "whore"; H-dropping was regularly observed.
-The change in pronunciation of both words in Modern English means that a sexual joke is missed by a modern audience.
+In Early Modern English, "hour" could potentially be pronounced /en/, homophonous to "whore"; H-dropping was regularly observed.
+The change in pronunciation of both words in Modern English means that a sexual joke is possibly missed by a modern audience.

-Rhyme
+Rhymes

 An example of a Shakespearean rhyme that no longer works in Modern English comes from A Midsummer Night's Dream, Act 3, Scene II, lines 104-106: